viv6267/NLP_Project/README.md

 Contains instructions for building the Docker image for the project.

 for example:
-# 1st step:- FROM python:3.9-slim
+-**1st step:- FROM python:3.9-slim**
-##This line specifies the base image to use for the Docker image.
+- This line specifies the base image to use for the Docker image.
 In this case, it's a slim version of Python 3.9.

-# 2nd:- WORKDIR /app
+-**2nd:- WORKDIR /app**
-##This sets the working directory inside the container to /app.
+- This sets the working directory inside the container to /app.

-# 3rd: COPY . /app
+-**3rd: COPY . /app**
-This copies the current directory contents (where the Dockerfile is located) into the container at /app.
+- This copies the current directory contents (where the Dockerfile is located) into the container at /app.

-# 4th:- RUN pip install --no-cache-dir -r requirements.txt
+-**4th:- RUN pip install --no-cache-dir -r requirements.txt**
-This installs the Python packages specified in the requirements.txt file.
+- This installs the Python packages specified in the requirements.txt file.
-The --no-cache-dir option prevents pip from caching the packages, which reduces the image size.
+- The --no-cache-dir option prevents pip from caching the packages, which reduces the image size.

-# 5th:- EXPOSE 80
+-**5th:- EXPOSE 80**
-This makes port 80 available for use by the container.
+-This makes port 80 available for use by the container.
 This is the port that the Flask application will listen on.

-# 6th: ENV NAME World
+-**6th: ENV NAME World**
-This sets an environment variable NAME with the value World.
+- This sets an environment variable NAME with the value World.
 Environment variables can be used to configure the application.

-# 7th:- CMD ["python", "app.py"]
+-**7th:- CMD ["python", "app.py"]**
-This specifies the command to run when the container starts.
+- This specifies the command to run when the container starts.
 In this case, it runs the app.py script using Python.

 ### Main Script (`main.py`)